jozsefsallai/sai-autosaver/README.md

  * Although the applet is supposed to forcefully run as an administrator, make sure that is the case.
  * The applet only performs the save when SAI is the active window.
 If you're on another window while the applet is supposed to perform the save, it will not do anything until the next saving cycle.

+**Is there any way of placing the applet launcher on the desktop without having the config file appear too?**

+Just create a desktop shortcut (Right-click on the executable » Send to » Desktop).

 **Found a bug!
 Where can I report it?**